-While the college's facilities and programs have grown significantly, one very important aspect has never changed: American Career College has understood that a high-quality education can mean the difference between a short-term job and a fulfilling, long-term career.
+While the college's facilities and technical programs have grown significantly, one very important aspect has never changed: American Career College has understood that a high-quality education can mean the difference between a short-term job and a fulfilling, long-term technical career.

 The college takes its commitment to its students seriously and continually seeks opportunities to enhance students' classroom and laboratory experiences, including well-equipped dental assisting labs to the latest training in surgical technology.
-All of this is done to ensure that graduates will step confidently, comfortably and successfully into their chosen health care careers.
+All of this is done to ensure that college graduates will step confidently, comfortably and successfully into their chosen health care careers.

 Founded as American College of Optics, on January 11, 1978, ACC was devoted exclusively to the optical dispensing profession.
 In 1985, the college moved to Wilshire Boulevard, and four years later relocated to its present facility at 4021 Rosewood Avenue in Los Angeles, California.